yuhang2685/Demo-SpringMVC/DemoSpringMVC/README.txt

 Work Flow (Big Picture):
 - index.jsp is the start page of the web site where it has access to requesting for web service;
 - web.xml specifies servlets information including name, type and url-pattern for handling requests;
 - dispatch-servlet.xml has the file name begin with the servlet name specified in web.xml.
   It contains the online schema for servlet and the package name for where the CONTROLLERs are located;
 - MathController.java contains the methods annotated with RequestMapping to handle the particular requests with parameters by calling services in MODEL;
 - MathService supplies the service (calculation), according to the principle that business logic (MODEL) should be separated from CONTROLLER;
 - displayResult.jsp is the VIEW to show result;
 - pom.xml contains project dependencies which are jar files integrated by Maven;
-Alternative approach to replace configuration by web.xml/dispatch-servlet is to use annotation configuration by java files MyWebInitializer.java and DispatchConfig.java;
+Alternative approach to replace configuration by web.xml/dispatch-servlet is to use annotation configuration by java files MyWebInitializer.java and DispatchConfig.java:
 - MyWebInitializer.java replaces web.xml;
 - DispatchConfig.java replaces dispatch-servlet.xml;